 What if I told you that if you change the way you clean your bathroom, you and your spouse could enjoy a romantic weekend getaway?
-Or maybe pay for everything for the Christmas season without going in debt.
+Or maybe pay for everything for the Christmas season without going into debt.
 Perhaps you could even make an extra house payment.

 If you have spent any time on Pinterest, you have seen a million different ways to make DIY cleaners.
 When I first saw them I thought people were crazy.
 However, curiosity got the best of me and now I’ve tried making a few different DIY cleaning recipes.
 Some of them I truly love and would never go back to the chemical stuff again.

 So, is it really worth it?
 Does it really save you money?
 After a few hours of research and some quality time with my calculator, my answer is YES it is so worth it and you really can save HUNDREDS of dollars in the bathroom!